jjiill888/Live2DForScala/README.md

 5. Click the `Default Avatar` button to initiate the loading process.When clicked, the application attempts to load the avatar model located in the def_avatar directory, which resides in the same location as the application JAR file.
 6. The application stores the directory of the last loaded avatar in a `last_avatar` file.
 When launched again, it tries to load that avatar automatically and falls back to `def_avatar` if it fails.
 7. Enabling the `Auto Start` checkbox in the face tracking panel writes a `auto_start` file so tracking starts automatically next time.
+8. Toggle `Transparent Background` in the toolbar when you need an alpha channel output for OBS.

 ```console
 ├── def_avatar                        # This file tells the app which model to load by default